teijatestaaja/kotlin-self-study/kotlin-learning-diary.md

 ## Steps from zero to hero in Kotlin

-- [x] Set up a github self-study project and finding out what Kotlin is (14.2.2020: 60 minutes)
+- [x] Set up a github self-study project and find out what Kotlin is (14.2.2020: 60 minutes)
-- [x] Search, evaluate and listi online learning material related to Kotlin (18.2.2020: 200 minutes)
+- [x] Search, evaluate and list online learning material related to Kotlin (18.2.2020: 200 minutes)
-- [x] Creating an initial todo list for self-learning (18.2.2020: 20 min)
+- [x] Create an initial todo list for self-learning (18.2.2020: 20 min)
 - [x] Install IntelliJ IDEA, Android Studio and plugins for Visual Studio Code (19.2.2020: 30 minutes)
 - [x] Create a Hello World program and run it in different environments (19.2.2020: 30 minutes)
 - [x] Create a file for [programming tasks](programming-tasks.md) and update learning diary (19.2.2020: 90 min)